Exploring the Magical City of Mysore… this is your ultimate travel guide to Mysore.

 - Please be sure to dress appropriately, no matter where you are in India.
 The rule of thumb is to keep shoulders, legs (below the knee is fine) and cleavage covered up.
 The shoulders and legs goes for men too, and in some circumstances cleavage as well!

 - Getting around the city is easy.
 Rickshaws (Tuk Tuks) are usually gathered around the tourist attractions, or easily flagged down on the street.
 Just be sure to agree on a price in advance to avoid any conflict at the end.
+Alternatively, you can rent a bicycle to get around the city.
+Check out this bike rental comparison site to find the best deal.

 - In all busy areas, be sure to be aware of pick pockets.
 There are known to be some professional scammers operating in the area.
 We use either a small padlock or protective cover on our backpack.